North Carolina Child Custody Laws

 Legal Custody in North Carolina

 Custody, whether sole custody or joint custody, is “legal” if it is part of a valid written and properly executed agreement or if part of a court order.
 Orders may be entered by agreement, i.e., without a trial.
 Even if a lawsuit has been filed, the two parties may agree and ask the court to approve their agreement.
-The agreement almost always will be approved; the result is called a consent order, which can be enforced by the court.
+The agreement will almost always be approved; the result is a consent order, which the court can enforce.

 The form of your custody determination — strictly agreement or order — may make some difference.
 Each is enforced differently and treated differently if a change in custody or visitation needs to be made in the future.
 You should consult an attorney about what is best for you and your child.